Christian Ponder

-Christian Andrew Ponder (born February 25, 1988) is a former American football quarterback.
-He played for the Minnesota Vikings, Denver Broncos and San Francisco 49ers.
-He played college football at Florida State, and was drafted by the Minnesota Vikings with the 12th overall pick in the 2011 NFL Draft.
+Christian Andrew Ponder (born February 25, 1988) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Florida State Seminoles, and was selected by the Minnesota Vikings with the 12th overall pick in the 2011 NFL draft.
+He played for the Vikings, Denver Broncos and San Francisco 49ers.

 Ponder had an up-and-down career with the Vikings.
 He started all 16 games and helped lead the team to a playoff berth in 2012, but also suffered several injuries and inconsistent play, eventually being benched in favor of rookie Teddy Bridgewater in 2014; he totaled a 14–21–1 record in his four seasons with the Vikings.
 He then spent time in a backup role for the Oakland Raiders, Denver Broncos and San Francisco 49ers, but never took another NFL snap before retiring in 2016.

-Since December 2012, Ponder has been married to ESPN personality Samantha Ponder.
+Since December 2012, Ponder has been married to former ESPN personality Samantha Ponder.

-Early years
+Early life

 Ponder was born in Dallas, Texas, and grew up in Grapevine, Texas.
-His father, David Ponder, played college football for Florida State as a defensive lineman from 1980 to 1983, and thus Christian Ponder is one of several father-son duos who have both played for Bobby Bowden, who coached the Seminoles until the end of the 2009 season.
+His father, David Ponder, played college football at Florida State University as a defensive lineman from 1980 to 1983, and thus Christian Ponder is one of several father-son duos who played for Bobby Bowden, the Florida State Seminoles' head coach from 1976 through 2009.
 Christian Ponder attended Colleyville Heritage High School, where he played football.
 In 2004, he was the starting quarterback and threw for 1,500 yards and seven touchdowns.
 As a senior, he passed for 1,214 yards and 20 touchdowns and rushed for 911 yards and 12 touchdowns.

 The Dallas Morning News named him to their all-district first team.
 Scout.com named him the 20th-ranked quarterback prospect, while Rivals.com rated him the 14th-ranked pro-style quarterback and the 50th-ranked college prospect from Texas.
 He received scholarship offers from Baylor, Florida State, Georgia Tech, Iowa State, North Carolina, and Texas Christian.